siliconprime-hoanguyen/dropin-doc/README.md

 ### Customer requests streaming

-This API is to send stream request to available droperators, given customer fulfilled all requiremennts.
+This API is to send stream request to available droperators, given customer fulfilled all requirements.

 ```javascript
 POST /gigs